Spectator Guide

 - Meeting points: If you're meeting someone after they have finished, decide on a meeting point in advance.
 This ensures you can reunite without any hassle.

-- Stay connected: Don't rely solely on your phone, as reception might be spotty in congested areas.
+- Stay connected: Don't rely solely on your phone, as reception might be patchy in congested areas.
 Have a backup plan to stay in touch.

 - Cutty Sark/Greenwich